Guide

 Business Relief

-Business Relief offers up to 100% relief on Inheritance Tax (IHT) for shares held in a qualifying business for at least two years before death.
+Business Relief offers up to 100% relief (subject to certain conditions) on Inheritance Tax (IHT) for shares held in a qualifying business for at least two years before death.
 Eligible shares include those in unlisted companies and certain companies traded on the Alternative Investment Market (AIM).
 The business must be actively trading, not primarily involved in investment, to qualify.
+This relief helps facilitate the intergenerational transfer of business ownership without incurring significant IHT.

 Capital Gains Tax Hold-Over Relief